Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 ##### Answer: 3

 The super keyword is used to call methods of a superclass.
-Unlike other languages the super invocation doesn't need to be a first statement. i.e, The statements will be executed in the same order of code.
+Unlike other languages the super invocation doesn’t need to be a first statement. i.e, The statements will be executed in the same order of code.

 ------------------------------------------------------------------------